CloudLabsAI-Azure/Github-Copilot/Labfiles/Standalone-lab03/Lab3-copy.md

 <validation step="4beb3a8b-c0f8-4ba4-8115-89d05107f2e5" />

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - If you receive a success message, you can proceed to the next task.
+> - If you receive a success message.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.